zsparal/api-documentation/source/components/overview.rst

 After initializing the Mollie object, you can start consuming data from the shopper.
 You have two options to achieve this:

-- Option 1: Mollie Card Component - provides "out of the box" functionality
+- Option 1: Card component - provides "out of the box" functionality
 - Option 2: Mollie Components - provides the best flexibility, but requires additional implementation steps

-Option 1: Mollie Card Component
+Option 1: Card component
 -------------------------------

-Mollie Card Component is a collection of all mandatory card fields, that allows you to quickly create a card form.
-It abstracts you from the DOM details, making it easier to implement while still keeping the flexibility for most of the use cases.
-You can create Mollie Card Component using the :ref:`components-mollie-create-component` and mount it in your checkout using the :ref:`components-mollie-component-mount`.
+The card component is a collection of all mandatory fields needed to create an embedded card form.
+With this component, you can abstract your implementation from the DOM.
+This makes it easier to implement while covering most use cases.
+You can create the card component using the :ref:`components-mollie-create-component` and mount it in your checkout using the :ref:`components-mollie-component-mount`.